Otterfan/census/README.md

 The following plugin adds extended Unicode support for foreign language analysis.

 Be sure to shut off Elasticsearch before installing this plugin.
-Run:
+Then run:

 ```sudo bin/elasticsearch-plugin install analysis-icu```